-In 1971, after having been for several years the assistant in Drawing to the painter James Lechay and after having received her M.F.A. in printmaking, she was invited to become Instructor of Drawing at the University of Iowa during the summer months.
+In 1971, after having been for several years the assistant to the painter James Lechay and after having received her MFA in printmaking, she was invited to become Instructor of Drawing at the University of Iowa during the summer months.
 That same year she accepted a full time Department of Art faculty position at Harpur College, SUNY Binghamton (Binghamton University), later becoming head of printmaking while continuing to be a primary influence in drawing for over three decades.
-She was known for her glue that connected monotype and intaglio printmaking respectively to painting and sculpture as she enthusiastically designed substantial problems for her students who thrived from those connections.
+She was known for her glue that connected monotype and intaglio printmaking respectively to painting and sculpture, as she enthusiastically designed substantial problems for her students who thrived from those connections.

-Sokolowski's paintings and works on paper have been shown
+Sokolowski's paintings and works on paper have been shown primarily

 with six series of large monotypes and paintings:

 Cathedral Facades; The Coasts of New Zealand; The Great Hypostyle Hall at Karnak;

 Volcanic Fields; The Life of Death Valley, and The Mountains Surrounding Tucson.

 Purchase Award from the American Academy of Arts and Letters and several